 FREQUENTLY ASKED QUESTIONS

 It depends.
 Each person's situation is different and we do not suggest one method over the other in all cases.
-Call us at (206) 447-1560, chat with us online, or fill out our Online Immigration Law Questionnaire to discuss your circumstances and get a better idea of the best option for you.
+Call us at (206) 447-1560 or fill out our Online Immigration Law Questionnaire to discuss your circumstances and get a better idea of the best option for you.

 NO!
 If your fiancé(e) travels to the United States on a tourist visa and then you submit a Green Card application, it is extremely likely that the entry on the travel visa will be deemed fraudulent by Immigration Officials and the Green Card application will be denied.